Axwell2/Alpucate-/README.md

 # Alpucate-
 An Interactive Batch Files.
-It Has Converted To Exe.
 I Think This Is Useless

 Run In Administrator Mode
+Warning!
+It Can Cause High Risk, So Be Careful.